-How are candidates vetted by the Nominating Committee?
+How are candidates vetted by the Vetting Committee?

-Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or an NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), and a professional resume.
-Professional references are interviewed by two separate members of the Nominating Committee, ethical and legal violations designations are checked on the TREC website and with TAR and NAR.
-The candidates then participated in an interview with a panel of their peers.
-The process is extensive and ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.
+Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or a NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), ABoR, TAR, and NAR Committee Service, and a professional resume.
+Professional references are vetted by two separate members of the Vetting Committee, ethical and legal violations designations are checked on the TREC website and with TAR and NAR.
+The candidates then participated in an interview with the Vetting Committee.
+This extensive process ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.

-Who is on the Nominating Committee and how are they chosen?
+Who is on the Vetting Committee and how are they chosen?

-If you’re not advanced by the Nominating Committee as a Board Candidate, how can you get on the ballot?
+If you’re not advanced by the Vetting Committee as a Board Candidate, how can you get on the ballot?

-Following the report of the Nominating Committee to the membership before August 31st, a member not nominated may add their name to the slate by filing a petition.
-The candidate should notify the CEO if they wish to file a petition.
+Following the report of the Vetting Committee to the membership before July 31, a member not nominated may add their name to the slate by filing a petition.
+The candidate must notify the CEO if they wish to file a petition.
 ABoR provides the Board-approved petition form and a current membership count to determine the number of signatures needed at that time.
-The petition must be signed by 5% of the membership with no more than 25% of the signatures from any one company.
-The petition must be filed with the CEO before October 1st (i.e. by September 30th).
+The petition must be signed by 1 percent of the membership with no more than 25 percent of the signatures from any one company.
+A petitioner may begin gathering signatures as early as June 1 that year.
+The petition and gathered signatures must be filed with the CEO prior no later than September 1.